whoisryosuke/koleto-wp/README.md

 `git commit -m "Your message"`
 `git push production master`

+> Make sure your SSH key is added to the WP-Engine keychain.

 ### Docker

 Uses Wordpress Docker image and MariaDB to spin up a Wordpress compatible container.